eksodiastudio-coder/QuestionBot/PRIVACY.md

 If you wish to have your server's data (including your API key and Channel IDs) permanently deleted from our database, simply kick the bot from your server or contact us.

 ### 5. Contact
-If you have any questions, please contact us at: [Your Contact Info or Support Server Link]
+If you have any questions, please contact us at: [Eksodia Studio](https://discord.gg/mJkSGdSsjt)